| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 3. Changes in Voice Pitch and Pauses

-High or low tones may correlate to tight underwear.
-Excessive pausing can indicate that a liar is making up a story on the fly, or it may indicate that a person is simply not articulate.
-Observe a sports interview for example — most of the time athletes are NOT lying, but some athletes are NOT very articulate either, hence "Pausing" is present in their speech.
+High or low vocal tones may correlate to tight underwear.
+Excessive pausing may indicate that a liar is making up a story on the fly, or it may signal that a person is simply not articulate.
+For example, consider a sports interview: most of the time athletes are NOT lying, but some athletes are also NOT articulate either — hence "pausing" is present in their speech.

 3. Nervous Fidgeting.

 Hands touching the Face, Nose, or Mouth are typical signs of lying, BUT itching and stroking the face can happen because a person has allergies.
-Again, people are often nervous at the prospect of telling the truth.
-Thus, this Tell-Tale sign of Lying, along with the others I mention here, are as reliable as a flip of a coin.
+Remember, people are often nervous at the prospect of telling the truth; thus, this Tell-Tale sign of Lying, along with the others mentioned here, are as reliable as a coin flip.

 4. Verbal Defensiveness.

 Those who have nothing to hide . . . hide nothing.
-Freud identified "defensiveness" as a mechanism for resolving conflict between the ID (Instinctual Bodily / Reproductive Urges) and the SUPEREGO (Social Conscience for Doing Right / Conforming to Social Mores).
-Freud is responsible for coining the term: Defense Mechanism.
+Freud identified "defensiveness" as a mechanism for resolving conflict between the ID (Instinctual Desire to reproduce) and the SUPEREGO (Social Conscience for doing right and conforming to social mores).
+Freud is responsible for coining the term: Defense Mechanism

 5. Physical Defensiveness.